Cornell-MAE-UG/fa25-portfolio-ejm349-svg/_projects/2025_heat_exchanger_analysis.md

 \varepsilon = \frac{\dot{Q}_\text{actual}}{\dot{Q}_\text{max}} = \frac{\Delta T_{\text{actual}}}{\Delta T_{\text{max}}} = \frac{25.6°C - 7.7°C}{40°C - 7.7°C} = 0.554 = 55.4\%
 $$

 Hence, a quantitative display in the rough difference in effectiveness of the parallel vs. counter flow set ups in this heat exchanger.
+It is clear that the counter flow set up was more effective in heat transfer between the hot and cold fluids than parallel flow-- a result that was originally not expected based off the equations alone.

 #### Concluding Notes